University of Detroit Mercy is proud to participate in the following eligible programs:

 The University of Detroit Mercy VA Certifying Official is Diane M. Praet, Associate Vice President and University Registrar.
 She can be reached at the Office of the Registrar at 313-993-3313, email@example.com or firstname.lastname@example.org

-Many of the service offices on campus have designated individuals who will work with veterans and their spouses or dependants.
+Many of the service offices on campus have designated individuals who will work with veterans and their spouses or dependents.
 Offices including Admissions, Financial Aid, Student Accounting, Career Education Center, Student Success Center, Wellness Center as well as the individual colleges/schools/faculty advisors are all available to promote student support and success.

 STEPS TO APPLY FOR GI BILL EDUCATION BENEFITS: